jacques/docs.npmjs.com/content/getting-started/using-two-factor-authentication.md

 <!--
-title: 16 - Using two-factor authentication
+title: 16 - How to use two-factor authentication
 featured: true
 -->
-# Using Two-Factor Authentication
+# How to Use Two-Factor Authentication

 *Requires npm version 5.5.1 or greater*

-To meet the increasing need for strong digital security, npm has introduced two-factor authentication (2FA).
+To meet the increasing need for strong digital security, npm introduced two-factor authentication (2FA) with version 5.5.1.
 Two-factor authentication prevents unauthorized access to your account by confirming your identity using two methods:

 * something you know (such as your username and password)
 * something you have (such as a phone or tablet)